What Building an App with Zero Coding Background Taught Me About Vibe Coding

 One Person, Like a Small Team

 Only after the idea work, the documents, the standards, and the judgment does the value of AI fully open up.
 My role in this project was closest to "product manager plus project lead."
-I decided what the product would and would not become.
-I judged whether a design fit the character of this tool.
-I made the trade-offs among features, complexity, and experience.
-And I did the final acceptance of what the AI produced.
+I decided what the product would and would not become, made the trade-offs among features, complexity, and experience, and did the final acceptance of what the AI produced.

 Nearly all the remaining execution work was carried by the AI.

 This is why I do not think vibe coding is as simple as "AI writes code instead of people."
 It is more like temporarily organizing a small team.
-On this team, someone writes engineering code, someone maintains documents, someone checks for gaps, someone breaks a feature into executable steps.
-But the team needs someone to manage it, someone to set direction, and someone to judge whether the final delivery is correct.
+On this team, someone writes engineering code, someone maintains documents, someone breaks a feature into executable steps — but the team still needs a person to set direction and judge whether the final delivery is correct.

-When I need to think a product boundary through, the AI can list the questions for me.
-When I need to pin the boundary down, it can turn it into a spec.
-When I need a feature implemented, it can read code, change code, and run checks.
-When documents need syncing, it can write the settled implementation back into the dev log and the technical design.
-When I prepare for release, it can check naming, privacy, the internal scheme, and the App Store materials.
+When I need to think a product boundary through, the AI lists the questions for me; when I need the boundary pinned down, it turns the discussion into a spec.
+It reads code, changes code, and runs checks.
+It writes the settled implementation back into the dev log and the technical design, and when I prepare for release, it checks naming, privacy, the internal scheme, and the App Store materials.
+Watching one tool slide between all these roles was one of the quieter pleasures of this project.

 This feeling was especially strong when building the Live Activity and the Dynamic Island reminder.
-It was never as simple as "add a Dynamic Island screen."
-It meant considering the current recording state, the widget extension, relaunch recovery, and accidental-tap risk, plus whether there should be a stop button, whether to show statistics, and whether to introduce remote push.
+I went in thinking of it as "add a Dynamic Island screen."
+It was not, and the number of decisions hiding behind that one sentence genuinely surprised me: the current recording state, the widget extension, relaunch recovery, accidental-tap risk, whether there should be a stop button, whether to introduce remote push.
 And beyond that, these decisions had to be written back into the documents.
-Codex could handle each of these problems separately, but I had to decide which ones to do at all, and which not to.
+Codex could handle each of these problems separately, but I had to decide which ones to do at all.

 In the End, It Still Comes Down to Saying Things Clearly

 Having finished this app, I am pragmatically optimistic about AI coding.
 I do not think it is just a toy, and I do not think it can replace developers yet.
 What it truly changes is the scope of work one person can carry, and the speed at which an idea becomes a real product.
-During development, I used up the 5-hour usage limit almost every day.
-Waiting for it to reset felt like a real interruption — I would even time it, and pick up the moment the limit came back.
-The feedback loop is that fast: propose an idea, see it implemented, find problems, keep adjusting.
+Here is the honest tell: during development, I used up the 5-hour usage limit almost every day, and waiting for it to reset felt like a real interruption.
+I would time it, and pick up the moment the limit came back.
+That is a little embarrassing to admit, but it says something about how addictive the feedback loop is — propose an idea, see it implemented, find problems, keep adjusting.
 The whole process keeps handing you a sense of forward motion.

-In the past, building an independent product alone made it easy to get stuck in one role.
-The product is thought through, but engineering moves slowly.
-The code is written, but the documents fall behind.
-The feature is done, but the release materials are not ready.
-The visuals need adjusting, but iteration costs too much.
+In the past, building an independent product alone made it easy to get stuck in one role: the product is thought through but engineering moves slowly, or the feature is done but the release materials never quite get made.
 AI cannot remove all of these difficulties, but it genuinely shortens the distance between the stages.

 I do not want to package this as a magic method.
-It is not thinking-free, it is not learning-free, and it is certainly not generating a pile of output and calling it done.
+It is not thinking-free, and it is certainly not generating a pile of output and calling it done.
 If AI changed anything, I think it changed more than the speed of writing code.
-It made saying things clearly more important: say the goal clearly, say the boundaries clearly, write the judgments into documents, make the feedback specific, spell out the acceptance criteria.
+It made saying things clearly more important: say the goal and the boundaries clearly, write the judgments into documents, make the feedback specific enough to act on.
 In traditional development these abilities always mattered.
-In AI collaboration they have not disappeared — they have become the core abilities.
-Because AI can execute quickly, but it needs to know where to execute, what counts as right, and what counts as drift.
+In AI collaboration they have become the core abilities — because AI can execute quickly, but it needs to know what counts as right and what counts as drift.

 So for me, vibe coding is not a way to be lazy.
-It is a new way to collaborate: AI makes execution fast, while the human owns direction, standards, and final acceptance.
+It is a new way to collaborate: AI makes execution fast, while the human holds the direction and signs off on the result.
 Its core is not letting AI think for me.
 It is letting me push a vague idea all the way into a real product.

 That is what this project was for me.
-It began as a fuzzy idea about recording the time of daily life.
-Through round after round of conversation, judgment, documentation, implementation, and verification with Codex, it slowly became an app that runs, that can keep being polished, and that is ready to move toward release.
+It began as a fuzzy idea about recording the time of daily life, and through round after round of work with Codex it slowly became an app that runs — one that can keep being polished, and is ready to move toward release.

 If you are also interested in Codex, vibe coding, or independent development, I would love to hear from you.